Non-divisible cycles on products of very general Abelian varieties: Application

 The involutions above then induce an action on $\mathcal{C} \xrightarrow{g} S$, which gives rise to the quotients:

 where $f_{k} \circ p_{k} = g$.
-It is easy to see that for the general fiber of $g$, each $\sigma_{k}$ fixes precisely $4$ points; using a Riemann-Hurwitz argument, it follows that the fibers of $f_{k}$ all have genus 1.
+It is easy to see that for the general fiber of $g$, each $\sigma_{k}$ fixes precisely $4$ points; using a Riemann-Hurwitz argument, it follows that the general fiber of $f_{k}$ is smooth of genus 1.
 Upon shrinking $S$ further, we can assume that all the fibers of $f_{k}$ are genus $1$.
 Moreover, there are induced quotient maps:

 as well as involutions, $(-1)_{\X_{k}}: \X_{k} \to \X_{k},$ which induce the usual action by $-1$ on the fibers of $f_{k}$ (since the quotient is a family of conics).
 Then, we consider the fiber product